Services to Defence projects

-The CDIC can help staff members within the Department of Defence (CASG, VCDF, CIOG, Capability Managers etc.) engage with industry, manage projects with an industry element, or simply provide information on Australian defence industry.
+The CDIC can help staff members within the Department of Defence (such as CASG, VCDF, CIOG and capability managers) to engage with industry or manage projects with an industry element, and provide information on Australian defence industry.

 Understanding the capacity and capability of Australian industry

 The CDIC works with defence companies of all sizes on a daily basis, including the defence primes through the Global Supply Chain program.
 This means staff have a strong understanding of Australia’s defence industry capabilities.

 The CDIC is also forming partnerships with major Defence projects, such as continuous naval shipbuilding, to support Defence’s engagement with Australian industry.

 - understand the capabilities of Australian companies and the health of their supply chains